r-bakes/enter-the-dungeon/README.md

 ## Summary & Screenshots
 Enter the Dungeon is a deck builder rogue-lite with idle skill leveling to encourage meta progression.
 Developed for exploring modern front-end stacks and Web Accessibility Initiative (WAI) standards, it's inspired by games such as Runescape, Slay the Spire, and Cookie Clicker.

-In just three weeks, I transformed basic visuals into a polished game with features like:
+In just three weeks, I progressed from extremely limited frontend knowledge making basic square divs to a polished game with features like:

 ### Features